Dynamsoft/barcode-reader-javascript-samples/hello-world/next/README.md

 import React, { useRef, useEffect } from "react";
 import { BarcodeResultItem } from "@dynamsoft/dynamsoft-barcode-reader";
 import { CaptureVisionRouter } from "dynamsoft-capture-vision-router";
-import "./ImageCapture.css";
+import "../../cvr"; // import side effects.
+The license, engineResourcePath, so on. import "./ImageCapture.css";

 function ImageCapture() {